 Mary Hatwood Futrell increased national awareness of the Equal Rights Amendment during her presidency of ERAmerica.
-She also made NEA a leading champion of women's rights during her three terms as NEA President.
-During her presidency of Education International, and deanship at George Washington University Graduate School of Education and Human Development, she enhanced the rights of women worldwide, and continues to do so today.
+She also made NEA a leading champion of women's rights during her three terms as NEA president.
+During her presidency of Education International and deanship at George Washington University Graduate School of Education and Human Development, she also enhanced the cause of women's rights.

-NEA presents the Mary Hatwood Futrell Award to a nominee whose activities in women's rights have made a significant impact on education and the achievements of equal opportunity for women and girls.
+NEA presents the Mary Hatwood Futrell Award to a nominee whose activities in women's rights significantly impact education and the achievement of equal opportunity for women and girls.